 In 1964, the Surgeon General issued a groundbreaking report linking smoking with cancer.
-Society used this knowledge to develop public policy, education and programs to help smokers quit.
+Society used this knowledge to develop public policy, education, and programs to help smokers quit.
 This response has significantly reduced smoking and therefore saved lives and money.
-Reducing smoking has had a significant impact promoting the increase in life expectancy.
+Reducing smoking has had a significant impact on promoting the increase in life expectancy.

-ACE has established that exposure to domestic violence, child abuse and other trauma causes far more harm than previously understood.
+ACE has established that exposure to domestic violence, child abuse, and other trauma causes far more harm than previously understood.
 Children exposed to ACEs will live shorter lives and face a lifetime of health and social problems.
-Contrary to popular assumptions, most of the harm from domestic violence and child abuse occurs not from the immediate physical injuries, but from living with the fear that leads to stress.
-This stress contributes to many common diseases including heart disease and cancer.
+Contrary to popular assumptions, most of the harm from domestic violence and child abuse occurs not from the immediate physical injuries but from living with the fear that leads to stress.
+This stress contributes to many common diseases, including heart disease and cancer.